Compassion Focused Therapy (CFT)

 Prior to 2012, I was predominantly a Cognitive Behavioural therapist.
 However, once I learned Compassion Focused Therapy, it not only changed my life but the lives of my clients.
 As I began integrating CFT into my online practice, I noticed people healing at much faster rates and developing greater confidence for handling adversity.
 In fact, the average number of sessions decreased somewhat dramatically after I introduced this approach, and I can now say with relative assurance that most of my clients will get through CFT in about 10 to 20 sessions.

-I bring kindness and hope to the counselling environment of online Compassion Focused Therapy, and this modality has informed many of my other therapeutic approaches.
-While we will certainly incorporate the central tenets of CFT into counselling, I will also use CBT, mindfulness, ecotherapy, and coaching as needed.
+I bring kindness and hope to the counseling environment of online Compassion Focused Therapy, and this modality has informed many of my other therapeutic approaches.
+While we will certainly incorporate the central tenets of CFT into counseling, I will also use CBT, mindfulness, ecotherapy, and coaching as needed.

 Though I continue to receive supervision from the original developers of Compassion Focused Therapy, I am now qualified to supervise and offer one-on-one training to other clinicians who want to incorporate CFT into their practice.
 If you’re a clinician looking for an experienced CFT therapist to guide you in practising CFT techniques and integrating it with other modalities, I am available to oversee your transition.